-As at December 31, 2018, the financial instruments measured at fair value included the RVX loan and the Gecon financial liability which are classified under level 3 of the fair value hierarchy.
-The RVX loan was measured at its fair value of \$nil on initial recognition at November 30, 2018 and at December 31, 2018.
-The Gecon financial liability was remeasured at December 31, 2018 with the change in fair value for the year recognized in the statement of loss and comprehensive loss (note 6).
+As at December 31, 2019, the only financial instrument measured at fair value is the RVX loan which is classified under level 3 of the fair value hierarchy.
+The RVX loan was measured at its fair value of \$nil on initial recognition at November 30, 2018 and on subsequent measurements at December 31, 2019 and 2018.
+As at December 31, 2018, and up until its settlement, the Gecon financial liability was also measured at fair value and classified under level 3.

 The Company's financial instruments are exposed to credit risk, liquidity risk and market risks, which include foreign currency risk and interest rate risk.
-As at December 31, 2018 the primary risks were as follows:
+As at December 31, 2019 the primary risks were as follows: